Caregivers United, Jordan Owens

 These two men are absolutely incredible.
 I feel very supported by them both and their level of expertise and competence instills confidence in me.

-Jon's marketing and networking knowledge is always insightful, and Mike's operations and high-level business experience is inspiring.
+Jon's marketing and networking knowledge is always insightful, and Mike's operations and high-level business experience are inspiring.
 I couldn't imagine a better fit for me.

 If there is any job that you believe you would be happy and satisfied working, then focus all your energy and get that job and forget about being an entrepreneur.
 But if there is no job you will be happy and properly satisfied with, then you may be cut out to be a business owner.
 If you start a business, make sure you can sustain the business without any profit for several years.
 This means working a job while you build the business or raising capital that pays you while you build it.
 Things always take longer than you think, and they always end up costing more money.